-The Council set an original revenue budget for General Fund services (excluding schools) of £221.1m as outlined above, together with planned use of £3.2m corporate reserves as part of the budget contingency.
-The final outturn position was a balanced budget which required £2.0m less use of corporate reserves than planned for.
-Additional funding received in year, use of earmarked reserves and flexible use of capital receipts has resulted in a reduced call on the reserves of £1.2m leaving a balance of £2.0m to support the budget in later years.
+The Council set an original revenue budget for General Fund services (excluding schools) of £216.875m as outlined above, together with planned use of £5.2m corporate reserves as part of a £10m budget risk contingency.
+Total expenditure on services was £226.477m which is an overspend of £9.602m against service budgets.
+However, actions taken during the year to mitigate these additional service costs, including use of earmarked reserves, utilisation of capital receipts flexibility and additional grant funding received inyear, resulted in these additional costs being covered and there was also a reduced call on the planned use of corporate reserves, using £2.017m of the £5.2m set aside.
+The balance of £3.183m is available to support the budget in later years.